frontendr/bemmed/README.md

 ## Features

-- ✅ 1.681 kB minified / 726 B minified+gzipped
+- ✅ 1.8 kB minified / 837 B minified+gzipped (see: [Bundlephobia](https://bundlephobia.com/package/bemmed) for the latest numbers)
 - ✅ `BEM` instances are reusable and can be modified.
 - ✅ `BEM` methods are plain or short english, no letters.
 - ✅ Methods to ease the creation of multiple classes without duplication.
 - ✅ Arguments can be passed consistently without specific syntax requirements such as `$dollar` variables.
-- ✅ `BEM` or `BEMList` instances can be converted to a string by simply concatenating them with a string or just calling `.toString()` like any other JavaScript object.
+- ✅ `BEM` or `BEMList` instances can be converted to a string by simply concatenating them with a string, using their `.s` property or just calling `.toString()` like any other JavaScript object.
 - ✅ Adding multiple modifiers, requesting the base _with_ an element or modifier or concatenating it results in a `BEMList`.
 This is a subclass of `Array` and renders as proper CSS classes separated by a space character.